codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

 We compare James Harden, a player who frequently handles the ball for a long time before shooting, with Joe Ingles, who is more of a catch-and-shoot player.

     # Note: there is an error in the dataset: "jon ingles" is really "joe ingles"
-    # We will fix that here and again, alter, when we prepare the data for clustering.
+    # We will fix that here and again later, when we prepare the data for clustering.

     def jon_to_joe(name):
         if name == "jon ingles":